KaneMayfield/Rescue-Lifeboat/LESSONS_LEARNED.md

 LIFEBOAT doesn't tell you what your NFTs are worth.
 It doesn't query marketplaces.

 In a rescue scenario, this information is noise.
-You're not deciding what to rescue based on floor price — you're deciding based on what matters to you.
+You're not deciding what to rescue based on floor price... you're deciding based on what matters to you.
 The POAP from a friend's wedding doesn't have a floor price.
 It's priceless.

 ### Solana